Blog

 1. Social Security Provides Retirement Protection

-According to the Social Security Administration, about 97% of adults age 60 to 89 receive Social Security benefits.
+Nearly 68 million Americans will receive over $1.5 trillion in Social Security benefits in 2024.
+Nine out of 10 people older than 65 receive Social Security benefits, and three out of four seniors depend on Social Security for at least half of their income after retirement.
 While those benefits do provide a percentage of your pre-retirement income based on your lifetime earnings, the payments may be far less than your monthly expenses.
-In June 2019, the monthly Social Security benefit averaged $1,470 (or $17,640 annually).
+In December 2023, the monthly Social Security benefit for retired workers averaged $1,905 (or $22,860 annually).

 2. Social Security Provides a Guaranteed Progressive Benefit